User Tools

 apt-get update && apt-get install ufw

-If you disabled IPv6 when when you prepared your Debian server for Samba, then disable IPv6 in UFW:
+If you disabled IPv6 when preparing your Debian server for Samba, then disable IPv6 in UFW:

 IPV6=no

 We assume there is only one network card in the server.
-Please be careful enabling the firewall on a system .
+Please be careful when enabling the firewall on a system.
 I assume we only need Samba.
-If you need more services check your requirements first !
+If you need more services, check your requirements first!

 Check what ports are open and listening in your system (example for a member server):